Urbanization drives antibiotic resistance on microplastics in Chinese river

-Category: Environment Hits: 1Microplastic pollution of waterways has become a huge concern, with the tiny pieces of plastic entering food webs and potentially having harmful effects on animals and people.
+Category: Environment Hits: 17Microplastic pollution of waterways has become a huge concern, with the tiny pieces of plastic entering food webs and potentially having harmful effects on animals and people.
 In addition, microplastics can act as breeding grounds for antibiotic-resistant bacteria.
 Now, researchers have analyzed antibiotic-resistance genes (ARGs) on five types of microplastics at different locations along the Beilun River in China, finding much higher abundances in urban than rural regions.

 Read more https://www.sciencedaily.com/releases/2021/06/210616094056.htm